Join the Sustainable Optoelectronics Research Group

 • Eligibility for a study permit for Canada if you are not a Canadian citizen or Permanent Resident of Canada.

-• Availability to start the program in September 2025.
+• Availability to start the program in September 2025 or January 2026.

 How to Apply: